isc-projects/kea/doc/guide/hooks-cb-cmds.rst

 ~~~~~~~~

 The typical response to the ``get`` or ``list`` command includes a list
-of returned objects (e.g. subnets) and each such object contains the
+of returned objects (e.g. subnets), and each such object contains the
-``metadata`` map with some database specific information describing this
+``metadata`` map with some database-specific information describing this
 object.
 In other words, the metadata contains any information about the
-fetched object which may be useful for the administrator, but is not the
+fetched object which may be useful for the administrator, but which is not
 part of the object specification from the DHCP server standpoint.
 In the
 Kea 1.6.0 release, the metadata is limited to the ``server-tag``, which
-describescthe association of the object with the particular server or
+describes the association of the object with a particular server or
 all servers.
 The server tag is always set to ``all`` in the Kea 1.6.0
 beta release.